 Asmara Maekel, Eritrea Travel Guide

 Outdoor adventure activities are limited within Asmara city limits.
-Opportunities for more strenuous activities exist in the surrounding highlands, but they necessitate certain permits.
+Opportunities for more strenuous activities are found in the surrounding highlands, but they necessitate certain permits.

 Limited hiking or trekking routes exist within Asmara city.
 Opportunities abound in the surrounding highlands.

-Highland activities typically require travel permits from the Ministry of Tourism and possibly local guides.
+Highland activities typically require travel permits from the Ministry of Visiting and possibly local guides.

 Difficulty levels range from easy walks on the city outskirts to more difficult hikes in hilly areas.

-Cultural immersion is a precious part of any visit to Asmara, presenting deep views into Eritrean life.
+Cultural immersion is a worthwhile part of any visit to Asmara, presenting deep views into Eritrean life.

-Meskel (Finding of the Authentic Cross) usually in September with bonfires.
-Timkat (Epiphany) typically in January, featuring colorful processions.
+Meskel (Finding of the True Cross) usually during The month of september with bonfires.
+Timkat (Epiphany) typically in The month of january, featuring colorful processions.

 Fenkil Day commemorates the liberation of Massawa (February).
 Independence Day (May 24th) is a major national celebration with parades and events.